 The aim of this report is to serve as a point of departure for discussion among members of the scientific community of UNESCO, the NGOs working with UNESCO, and member states of UNESCO on the ethical challenges posed by global climate change.
 In particular, the focus of this document falls on a clarification of:

-- 1. The central ethical issues that are brought about by global climate change - 2.
-The general and specific principles that could be adopted to form a basis of responding to these issues - 3.
-Possible recommendations on different levels, contexts, and scales of intervention that follows from a sound ethics of climate change.
+- The central ethical issues that are brought about by global climate change - 2.
+The general and specific principles that could be adopted to form a basis of responding to these issues.